kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	// The default value is Allow.
 	//
 	// Allow policy allows cancellation of this eviction request.
-	// The EvictionRequest can be deleted before the Pod is fully terminated.
+    // The EvictionRequest can be deleted before the target is fully evicted (e.g. before the pod is
+    // fully terminated).
 	//
     // Forbid policy forbids cancellation of this eviction request.
-	// The EvictionRequest can't be deleted until the Pod is fully terminated.
+    // The EvictionRequest can't be deleted until the target is fully evicted (e.g. until the pod is
+    // fully terminated).
 	//
 	// This field is required.
     // +required
 	EvictionRequestCancellationPolicy EvictionRequestCancellationPolicy `json:"evictionRequestCancellationPolicy" protobuf:"varint,7,opt,name=evictionRequestCancellationPolicy"`

-	// Pod-specific status that is populated during Pod eviction.
+	// Pod-specific status that is populated during [od eviction.
-	// This field can only be set when .spec.podRef is set.
+	// This field can only be set when .spec.target.podRef is set.
     // +optional
     PodEvictionStatus *PodEvictionStatus `json:"podEvictionStatus,omitempty" protobuf:"varint,8,opt,name=podEvictionStatus"`
 }